graybealski/cf-conventions-work/FAQ.md

 Several structural analyses have been performed of standard names.
 For more information, check out [What can be described in a standard name?](#stdnames_facets).

-<a name="stdnames_phrases"></a>
-### Are there common standard name phrases that get re-used?
-Yes, there are phrases and patterns that reappear in different names.
-If you have to build a lot of standard names for different types of variables, some existing analyses may be helpful; send a note to the CF-Metadata list for guidance.
-If you are creating just a few standard names, it will be easiest to send an initial request using your best guess for the names; the list will perform the needed comparison to existing usage.

 <a name="stdnames_facets"></a>
 ### What can be described in a standard name?

-`IN CONSTRUCTION`

 Most of the descriptive terms central to the nature of a substance or concept, including its relation to environmental context, can be described in the CF standard name.
 During the review process, the community attempts to normalize the terms to achieve the readability and interoperability goals of the vocabulary.